fporciel2/Philosophers/README.md

 - Added the initializer of the timers and written part of the timer's routine.
 - Fixed some bugs and inconsistencies.

+Saturday 17 February 2024:

+- Reviewed the code paths of the timer's routine.

 ## Contributing

 Contributions through forks are welcome.